1936 Jersey Air Disaster: Accident

 Guernsey Airways was formed in 1934 as a subsidiary of Jersey Airways to operate services between St Peter Port, Guernsey and St Brelade's Bay in Jersey.
 On 31 July 1936 the Cloud of Iona failed to arrive in Jersey.
 It had departed around 19:00 and the journey should have taken 20 minutes.
 The weather was poor and visibility was reduced by drizzle.
-At 22:00 the St Helier lifeboat was launched to search for the flying boat, it searched all night without finding anything.
-In the morning a number of French military aircraft from Cherbourg and Royal Air Force aircraft joined the search from the air, an RAF seaplane reported sighting fabric and plywood in the sea.
-On 2 August three motorboats from Jersey returned with wreckage including wood, cushions and fabric which was identified as coming from the Isle of Iona.
-An official from Channel Islands Airways the parent company of both Jersey and Guernsey Airways made a statement:
+At 22:00 the St Helier lifeboat was launched to search for the flying boat; it searched all night without finding anything.
+In the morning a number of French military aircraft from Cherbourg and Royal Air Force aircraft joined the search: an RAF aircraft reported sighting fabric and plywood in the sea.
+On 2 August three motorboats from Jersey returned with wreckage including wood, cushions and fabric, which was identified as coming from the Cloud of Iona.
+An official from Channel Islands Airways, the parent company of both Jersey and Guernsey Airways, made a statement: